How to Convert Unix Timestamps

 1711824000000 Milliseconds Mar 31, 2024 00:00:00 UTC

 The difference between seconds and milliseconds is three extra zeros.
 A 10-digit number is in seconds; 13 digits is milliseconds.
+As of 2024, all seconds-based Unix timestamps are 10 digits and will remain so until November 2286.

 How to convert timestamps

-1. Enter a timestamp or date — paste a Unix timestamp to convert to a readable date, or enter a date to get the timestamp.
+1. Enter a timestamp or date: paste a Unix timestamp to convert to a readable date, or enter a date to get the timestamp.

-2. Check the format — the converter auto-detects seconds vs milliseconds based on the number length.
+2. Check the format: the converter auto-detects seconds vs milliseconds based on the number length.

-3. Read the result — see the date in your local timezone, UTC, and ISO 8601 format.
+3. Read the result: see the date in your local timezone, UTC, and ISO 8601 format.

 Where you encounter timestamps